stonecastin/MDTS/statedirectory/statedirectory.md

 **incomplete page!**
 For submissions, please include your state, when you persued your name change / HRT / legal sex change, a description of the process, and any resources you found helpful.
-For general advice, see the submission guidelines in [general advice for name change](namechange/genadvicenamechange.md) and [general advice for HRT].
+For general advice, see the submission guidelines in [general advice for name change](namechange/genadvicenamechange.md) and [general advice for HRT](HRT/genadviceHRT.md).

 State | Name Change | Sex Change | HRT
 :---- | :----------: | :--------: | :---: